Developing the Application

 Setting Environment Variables

 Section titled “Setting Environment Variables”Below are examples of environment variables.
-Set them in /apps/frontend/.env
+Set them in /apps/frontend/.env and /apps/backend/.env.

 CORS_ORIGIN="http://localhost:3000"POSTGRES_USER=postgresPOSTGRES_PASSWORD=postgresDB_PORT=5432POSTGRES_DB="tutoriallm_db"DB_HOST="db.tutoriallm.local"